thriveweb/deking-new/content/projects/south-brisbane-trex-pool-decking.md

     The existing deck at the Silhouette Apartments was starting to deteriorate and needed upgrading to make it safe for the tenants of the complex.
   noindex: false
-  title: South Brisbane Trex Pool Decking | Deking Decks
+  title: Eco Pool Decking South Brisbane with Trex | DeKing Decks
 ---